datalad-handbook/book/docs/basics/101-136-history.rst

 Changing the commit message of the most recent commit can be done with the command :command:`git commit --amend`.
 Running this command will open an editor (the default, as configured in Git), and allow you to change the commit message.

-Try running this command and give that commit a new commit message (you can just delete the one created by DataLad in the editor).
+Try running the :command:`git commit --amend` command right now and give the commit a new commit message (you can just delete the one created by DataLad in the editor)!

 .. findoutmore:: Changing the commit messages of not-the-most-recent commits